What Is Art Therapy

 During coronavirus lockdown, restrictions and self-isolation many people have turned to the arts.
-Perhaps they seek a creative outlet or opportunity for expression; but it is also possible that their attraction may be driven by an innate desire to use their minds in ways that make them feel good.
+Perhaps they seek a creative outlet or opportunity for expression, but it is also possible that their attraction may be driven by an innate desire to use their minds in ways that make them feel good.

-Coronavirus created countless wonderful artworks – art will survive through all disasters and so will people too.
+The coronavirus created countless wonderful artworks – art will survive through all disasters and so will people too.